 He began his entertainment career as an assistant to acclaimed producer Lawrence Bender at A Band Apart, his production company with Quentin Tarantino.
 Shortly after that, Matt formed his own independent company – Mogul Productions – to facilitate his desire to produce and direct both for stage and screen.

 As a filmmaker, Matt secured financing to produce and direct An Eye for an Eye (2004), a short film starring Academy Award Nominee and Golden Globe Winner Sally Kirkland.
 The film had a successful film festival run and secured an international distribution deal.
-Additional festival-bound shorts include Voodoo Love (2007), Demonic Attachment (2016), Playdate (2018) – which was acquired by the streaming platform IndieFlix – and his latest short, Brothers on a Motel Bed, is now entering the festival circuit.
+Additional festival-bound shorts include Voodoo Love (2007), Demonic Attachment (2016), Playdate (2019) – which was acquired by the streaming platform IndieFlix – and Brothers on a Motel Bed (2022).

 He holds a BA in Psychology from Brandeis University, studied filmmaking at NYU and UCLA, and trained as an actor at the Joanne Baron / D.W.
 Brown Studio and the Carolyne Barry Acting Academy.
 He gained tremendous behind-the-scenes insight into the entertainment industry during his tenure as a Corporate Communications Coordinator at Disney and is an alumnus of the Lincoln Center Theater Directors Lab West.

-Matt is actively pitching a new TV docu-series – Training Tales – and his feature directorial debut – All Saints Day – wrapped principal photography at the end of 2022 and is currently in post-production.
+Matt formed Essex Street Productions to produce his feature directorial debut, All Saints Day (2023), which wrapped principal photography at the end of 2022 and is currently in post-production with a projected completion date of September 2023.
 He is also developing an extensive slate of other feature film, television, documentary, and stage projects.

-When not in the rehearsal room or creating content, Matt loves to improve his self-taught graphic design skills, seek out new cafes for delicious iced coffee, binge on Netflix, play word games, watch cartoons, and hang out with his adorable niece and three nephews.
+Aside from telling stories and creating entertainment, Matt loves to improve his self-taught graphic design skills, seek out new cafes for iced coffee, binge on Netflix, play word games, watch cartoons, and hang out with his niece and three nephews.